 This manual may be used by facilities personnel for determining infrastructure requirements in the room or building where the equipment will be installed.

-This manual should be referenced by authorized service personnel for important safety and hazard information and other product restrictions.
+This manual is meant to be referenced by authorized service personnel for important safety and hazard information and other product restrictions.

 1.1 Conventions Used in this Manual

 The following style conventions are used in this document: